 Secondhand.
-Good condition.
-Wear to book corners and edges.
-Light foxing to foredges and front ednpages.
+Very good condition.
+Minor wear to book corners and edges.
+Some foxing to foreedges and front endpapers.
 Dust jacket is in very good condition light creasing at edges and spine.
-Binding is still very good.
+Some marks on covers.
+Dust jacket is now enclosed in a glossy protective cover.
+Body text and binding are still very good.

 The history of South Australia was shaped by men of enterprise and determination, men intent on proving that the ideal colony envisaged by Edward Gibbon Wakefield was indeed a possibility.